kadishmal/cubrid-mac-os-x/README.md

 For **CUBRID 8.4.3** the following new files (*absent in previous versions*) also need to be executable.

+    cd RB-8.4.3
-    chmod +x RB-8.4.3/external/expat-2.0.1/configure
+    chmod +x external/expat-2.0.1/configure
-    chmod +x RB-8.4.3/external/expat-2.0.1/configure.gnu
+    chmod +x external/expat-2.0.1/configure.gnu

 ## Apply Mac OS X specific Patch

-In this repo you will find the patch for CUBRID 8.4.1 in the following file:
+In this repo you will find the patch for CUBRID 8.4.1 and CUBRID 8.4.3 in the following files:

 1. *rb-8.4.1-svn-diff.patch*
+2. *rb-8.4.3-svn-diff.patch*

-This file needs to be copied into the directory where you have extracted CUBRID source code.
+These files need to be copied into the directory where you have extracted CUBRID source code.
 In our case it is **RB-8.4.1/**.

 ### Applying 8.4.1 patch